Theory of Topological Superconductivity and Antiferromagnetic Correlated Insulators in Twisted Bilayer WSe$_2$: Results

-We then perform mean-field calculations for SC and AFM independently, using intermediate Hubbard repulsion $U_A=U_B=35$ meV, $U_C=25$ meV and two different NNN attractions $V=10$ meV or $V=12.5$ meV as representing parameters.
-The resulting phase diagrams for tuning displacement field $\mathcal{V}_z$ at filling $\nu=-1$ are summarized in Fig.~\ref{fig:phasediagram}(e) and (f), respectively.
-And we leave more detailed mean-field derivations and discussions in the Supplemental Material~\cite{supp}.
+We then perform mean-field calculations for SC and AFM at filling $\nu=-1$ independently, using Hubbard repulsion $U_A=U_B=U_C = 37.5$ meV and two different NNN attractions $V_2=10$ meV or $V_2=12.5$ meV as representing parameters.
+These interacting parameters can be estimated either by comparing the mean-field results with experimental observations, or by directly expanding the gate-screened Coulomb interaction onto Wannier functions~(see Sec.~III and Sec.~IV of the Supplementary Information~\cite{supp}).
+The resulting phase diagrams for tuning the displacement field $\mathcal{V}_z$ at filling $\nu=-1$ are summarized in Figs.~\ref{fig:phasediagram}(e) and (f), respectively.
+We leave more detailed mean-field derivations and discussions in Sec.~VI and Sec.~VII of the Supplementary Information~\cite{supp}.